Tangerine-Community/Tangerine/README.md

 # Tangerine-server
+This is one of two main Tangerine software repositories, the other is Tangerine-client.
+You will want to run this if you are planning on running a Tangerine server for editing assessments and uploading data from tablets.

 ## Getting started
 To run this server, [install docker](https://docker.io) and then run the following.
 If you are planning on developing, skip this section.